-While spending time in north London looking after my mum again this summer, I was once again inspired by the verdant overhanging fig tree almost blocking my path as I walked (and ran) around Hampstead.
+While spending time in north London looking after my mum again, I was once again inspired by the verdant overhanging fig tree almost blocking my path as I walked (and ran) around Hampstead.

 Laden with ripening fruit, it was another reminder of one of the most significant events of our time, largely missed by most people – including Christians – I’m afraid.